The Second Year Program

 - MUSICAL DEMONSTRATION: In the winter, students participate as an ensemble in a musical review comprised of solos, duets, and ensemble vignettes.
 The show takes place in the Rita Morganthau Theatre at The Neighborhood Playhouse and is open to the public.

 - SHOWCASE: In the early spring, all second year students perform in the industry showcase open to business professionals.
+Students work with a director to apply their training to contemporary scenes, monologues and/ songs specifically chosen to showcase each individual actor.
 The administration and faculty are dedicated to helping graduates begin their acting careers.
-To facilitate reaching this goal the school produces the showcase event and networks with alumni, friends, and industry professionals to ensure that students are presented to various casting directors, agents, and managers.
+To facilitate reaching this goal the school produces the Industy Showcase.
+This class (of rehearsals and performance) culminates with an industry showcase performed for alumni, friends, and industry professionals to ensure that students are presented to various casting directors, agents, and managers.

 - FINAL PLAYS: At the end of the second year all students are cast in a final production where they apply their Meisner training and technical skills in performance.
 The play(s) are professionally directed and fully produced in the Rita Morganthau Theatre at the school.
 These performances are open to the public and run in repertory.